nishantcodewexy/cointc/README.md

 So the following steps are to be taken in order to successfully sync the client code to the server in production.

+> *Note* This project uses a postgresql database.
+So before beginning the following steps, ensure that postgresql is running in the background and that your database env configurations are correct.

 1) First ensure that the production server is currently running using the following command.

   ```bash